nemocrys/ismcg-examples/README.md

 Visualization in the Docker container is not possible.

 To locally visualize the simulation mesh, [Gmsh](https://gmsh.info/) needs to be installed. \
-A post-processing visualization engine, [ParaView](https://www.paraview.org/), is recommended.
+A post-processing visualization engine, [ParaView](https://www.paraview.org/), is also necessary.

 ## Simualtion Configuration